Skip to main content

 Dental schools and teaching clinics

-Dental schools can be useful when you need lower-cost care and can handle longer appointments.
+What they help with: Dental schools can be useful when you need lower-cost care and can handle longer appointments.
 Students or residents treat patients under faculty supervision.

-Medicare, Medicare Advantage, and VA dental help
+Medicare, Medicare Advantage, and VA dental options

 How to start without wasting time